bertrama/infinispan-war/README.md

 ## Running

 The .war file should run in a standard servlet container like jetty, tomcat or jboss.
-Can also be run on the command line using a packaged jetty container:
+Can also be run on the command line using an embedded jetty container:

 ```bash
 java -jar infinispan.war